thaisaraujom/PDF-Insights/README.md

 # PDF Insights 👁️📄

 This project allows users to upload PDF files and ask questions about them.
 It leverages various libraries and APIs to extract text from PDFs, split the text into chunks, create embeddings, and perform question-answering tasks.
+Now, with the addition of a feature that allows exporting the chat history to a PDF file.

 ## 📝 Overview